xuankimtran/docs-1/pages/katalon-studio/docs/docker.md

     > Notes:
     >
-    > * To avoid syntax errors, you can use the Command Builder to generate commands quickly and precisely.
+    > * To avoid syntax errors, you can use the Command Builder to generate commands.
 To learn more about the command builder, you can refer to this document: [Command Builder](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#command-builder).
     >
     > * <your_API_Key>: the API key verifies your credentials.
 The command-line options of API Key, including -apiKey=<Your_API_Key> and -apikey=<Your_API_Key> are both accepted.
 To learn more about API keys, you can refer to this document: [API key](https://docs.katalon.com/katalon-analytics/docs/ka-api-key.html#katalon-api-keys-usage).